MikroElektronika/mikrosdk_click_v2/clicks/amrangle2/details.md

 ## Example Description

-> This example demonstrates the use of AMR Angle 2 click board by reading and displaying the magnet's angular position in Degrees and a system temperature in Celsius.
+> This example demonstrates the use of AMR Angle 2 Click board by reading and displaying the magnet's angular position in Degrees and a system temperature in Celsius.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c